luis5tb/bgp-agent/README.md

 # OVN BGP Agent

-BGP Agent to expose VMs through BGP on OVN environments.
+BGP Agent targets to expose VMs/Containers through BGP on OVN environments.

+It provides a multi driver implementation that allows you to configure it for specific infrastructure running on OVN, for instance for OpenStack or Kubernetes/OpenShift, and define what events it should react to.
+For instance, in OpenStack case:
+- To VMs being created on provider networks
+- To VMs with attached floating ips
+- (optionally) Any VM on tenant networks assuming no IP overlap between tenants

+And for Kubernetes/OpenShift it could be:
+- Services of LoadBalancer type being created

+A common driver API is defined exposing the next methods:
+- expose_IP and withdraw_IP: used to expose/withdraw IPs for local ovn ports,
+  such as local VMs or Pods.
+- expose_remote_IP and withdraw_remote_IP: use to expose/withdraw IPs through
+  the local node when the VM/Pod are running on a different node.
+For example for VMs on tenant networks where the traffic needs to be injected through the OVN router gateway port.
+- expose_subnet and withdraw_subnet: used to expose/withdraw subnets through
+  the local node.

-This agent exposes through BGP either the IPs of VMs on provider networks or the FIPs associated to VMs on tenant networks.
+Note only the code (i.e., driver and specific watcher) for OpenStack is there at the moment.
+If used, this agent exposes through BGP the IPs of VMs on provider networks and the FIPs associated to VMs on tenant networks, as well as the VM IPs on the provider networks (if the specific watcher event is configured).

-## How it works
+## How it works: OpenStack case

 This agent is meant to be executed in all the OpenStack compute nodes (assuming they are connected to the BGP peers) and ensures that each VM